bebhuvan/dumpster-garden/content/landfill/war-and-peace.md

 37. **[Exactitude](https://en.wiktionary.org/wiki/exactitude)**: Accurate, meticulous.
 As in "he asked the priest to fuck off with great exactitude."

 38. **[Desiccated](https://en.wiktionary.org/wiki/desiccate#English)**: Dry or lacking moisture.
-You can use this word in winter to say, "kiss my desiccated ass."
+You can use this word in winter to say, "Kiss my desiccated ass."

 39. **[Winsome](https://en.wiktionary.org/wiki/winsome)**: Charming and attractive.